Cloud-Awesome/cds-customisation/documentation/features/plugin-registration/plugin-registration.md

 ### XSD

-The correct version of manifest schema definition (xsd) is included in the related release of source/cli and *will* (to be: are) also available online here: https://cloudawesome.xyz/cloudawesome.xrm.customisation/schemas
+The correct version of manifest schema definition (xsd) is included in the related release of source/cli.

+( // TODO - publish xsd versions in awe CDN too ...)

 The manifest consists of the following top-level nodes: